 At the Meeting, the directors reviewed performance information prepared by an independent service provider (the "15(c) service provider"), showing the performance of the Class A Shares of the Fund against a group of similar funds ("peer group") and a larger group of similar funds ("peer universe"), each selected by the 15(c) service provider, and information prepared by the Adviser showing performance of the Class A Shares against a broad-based securities market index, in each case for the 1-, 3-, 5- and 10-year periods ended February 29, 2020 and (in the case of comparisons with the broad-based securities market index) for the period from inception.
-Based on their review and their discussion with the Adviser of the reasons for the Fund's underperformance in certain periods, the directors concluded that the Fund's investment performance was acceptable.
+Based on their review, the directors concluded that the Fund's investment performance was acceptable.